 What You Can Do With Your Fabric Remnant Bundles

 There are plenty of fun (and practical) DIY project ideas for putting fabric remnants to good use.
 Small pieces of remnant material might not seem the easiest to use.
 But they can be the perfect size to create something unique, as well as useful.
 Here are just a few of our favourite ways to utilise fabric remnants, UK made and recycled.

 Turn White into Bright

 Firstly; add some colour.
-As your free fabric remnants will be white or cream, you have complete creative freedom to add some colour.
+As your free fabric remnants will be white or cream, you have the complete creative freedom to add some colour.
 Experiment with transfer paper, pens and paints to create unique prints on each piece.
 Alternatively, use different fabric dyes to colour each piece in a different way.
 Simply pop to your local haberdashery to find the type of dye or paint which will work with your materials.
 Once you’ve jazzed up your free fabric remnants, you can experiment with the projects below.